ECC-BFMC/Documentation/source/hardwareimprovements.rst

 **How to set front axle Camber?**

-There are two ball-head screws in Figure 1 (red circled).
+There are two ball-head screws (red circled).
 In order to set the front axle Camber you have to twist them using a 2.5 mm hexagon wrench that is inserted through the wheel’s rim.
 Unscrew the upper screw more than the lower one.
 Try as much as you can to set the Camber similar both left and right sides.
-If you unmount the wheel, you will see a plastic grub screw as in Figure 2 (green circled) that can be tighten with a 5 mm hexagon wrench.
+If you unmount the wheel, you will see a plastic grub screw as in (green circled) that can be tighten with a 5 mm hexagon wrench.
 That only serve for fastening the axis stub to the ball-head screws (red circled).
 We suggest you check that both ball-head screw can move freely before you reattach the wheel.
 Always check for the suspension also to move freely after setting the Camber.

 .. image::  images/mechanical/frontaxle.png
     :align: center